A Luxury Sneaker That Won’t Crease? Meet the Idrese Nuno

 Cons

 Look, the big takeaway is that this is a fancy minimalist sneaker that barely creases and it’s cheaper than most of the competition.
-Fine, it’s not as cheap as Oliver Cabell, but the leather and sole are thicker and it’ll age better, so I’d argue it’s just as good value, if not better.
+Fine, it’s not as cheap as discounted Koios, but the leather and sole are thicker and it’ll age better, so I’d argue it’s just as good value, if not better.

-You do have to wait a few weeks to get them, but them being freshly made is a key reason why it doesn’t crease.
+You do have to wait a few weeks to get them, but them being freshly made is a key reason why it doesn’t crease, and it’s not a long wait time at all when you consider that many boot brands take over 6 months!

 My biggest complaint is that there are no half sizes, and even sizing up — the opposite of what you’re told to do on the site — resulted in a size that is still a hair too small.

 Lastly, I didn’t mention this earlier, but the silhouette is not quite as low profile as the other brands I looked at here.
-That’s important to emphasize: if you want a carbon copy of Koio or Common Projects, then the Nuno might not be quite what you’re after.
+That’s important to emphasize: if you want a carbon copy of Common Projects, then the Nuno might not be quite what you’re after.
 The silhouette is a tad bulkier, like a compromise between Common Projects and Stan Smiths.
-Watch the video of me walking around in them above to get an idea if this is the right shoe for you or if it’s not quite dressy enough.

 Nick English